autosome-ru/pasio/README.md

 pasio input.bedgraph
 ```

+This defaults are yet subject to change, so if you want results to be reproducible between versions, please specify all substantial parameters (especially α and β) explicitly!

 Note that PASIO process bedgraph contig by contig.
 Thus bedgraph should be sorted by contig/chromosome!

 PASIO can read and write to gzipped files (filename should have `.gz` extension).